se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 A default implementation can be included in the interface to promote code reuse.
 Similarly, a certain class may not require certain methods listed in the interface.
 An example is a stub class that is required to implement an interface.
 A default method can be created with the `NotImplementedException`.

-The following links below describes in greater detail of some exciting features that can make your code more pleasant to read and write:
+The following links below describes in greater detail of some exciting features that can make your code more pleasant to read and write, such as `async/await`, `delegates` etc:
 * https://codeaddiction.net/articles/15/10-features-in-c-that-you-really-should-learn-and-use
 * https://stackify.com/csharp-8-features/
 * https://www.developer.com/net/csharp/slideshows/top-10-csharp-6.0-language-features.html